otrack/cloud-computing-infrastructures/kvstore/README.md

 We proceed in two steps.
 First, we manage local calls.
 Then, we amend our code to handle the case where a call at the `Store` interface is accessing data stored in a remote node.
+In what follows, we consider that a single client at a time may access the KVS.

 ### 3.1 Local operations on the data